Biological Science Faculty Member

 Research and Professional Interests:

 My research program involves topics within the broadly defined area of biodiversity study.
-I am particularly interested in (1) the interplay of ecology and evolution that determines the form and function of plant life on Earth and (2) the use of biodiversity research specimens and digital information about them to bring that interplay into sharper focus., and (3) public engagement in the research to further science and STEM literacy goals.
+I am particularly interested in (1) the interplay of ecology and evolution that determines the form and function of plant life on Earth, (2) the use of biodiversity research specimens and digital information about them to bring that interplay into sharper focus., and (3) public engagement in the research to further science and STEM literacy goals.
 Historically, I have focused my research on Macadamias and relatives (the plant family Proteaceae), Primroses and relatives (the plant family Primulaceae), and historical biogeography, but I'm keen to innovate wherever I see opportunities to expand our understanding of biodiversity.
 This has led me deep into the areas of biodiversity informatics and citizen science in recent years, and I have NSF-funded grants in both of those areas.

-- iDigBio, NSF's National Resource for the Digitization of Biodiversity Research Collections, has been especially productive. iDigBio is a joint project between University of Florida and Florida State University. iDigBio is engaging the collections community in the digitization (e.g., databasing, imaging, georeferencing) of the roughly 1 billion specimens held in US biodiversity research collections and deployment of the data online.
-I sit on the iDigBio executive and steering committees and chair two working groups related to public participation in digitization of biodiversity specimens.
-Broadening participation in digitization via meaningful opportunities (e.g., co-created citizen science projects) is an area of active research in my lab and includes the development of Biospex and the Worldwide Digitization for Biocollections (WeDigBio) Event (October 22–25 in 2015; check out my plenary at the 2015 Society for the Preservation of Natural History Collections Conference that provides context for WeDigBio).
+Participation in iDigBio, NSF's National Resource for the Digitization of Biodiversity Research Collections, has been especially productive. iDigBio is a joint project between University of Florida and Florida State University that engages the collections community in the digitization (e.g., databasing, imaging, georeferencing) of the roughly 1 billion specimens held in US biodiversity research collections and deployment of the data online.
+I sit on the iDigBio executive and steering committees and co-chair two working groups related to public participation in digitization of biodiversity specimens.
+Broadening participation in digitization via meaningful opportunities (e.g., co-created citizen science projects) is an area of active research in my lab and includes the development of Biospex and the Worldwide Digitization for Biocollections (WeDigBio) Event (October 19–22 in 2017; check out my plenary at the 2015 Society for the Preservation of Natural History Collections Conference that provides context for WeDigBio).
 Also, check out the Libraries of Life Augmented Reality Mobile App (for Android and iOS devices), a product of a new line of science outreach in my lab bringing biodiversity specimens to everyone, irrespective of their proximity to our (often urban) museums.